 Pedro E. Harunari

 Hello, my name is Pedro.
-I'm currently a postdoctoral researcher at the University of Luxembourg under the supervision of Prof. Massimiliano Esposito, working in statistical physics.
-Previously, I obtained my Ph.D. in physics from the University of São Paulo (Brazil), supervised by Prof. Carlos E. Fiore.
+I'm currently a postdoctoral researcher at Aix Marseille University under the supervision of Pierre Ronceray, working in statistical physics.
+Previously, I obtained my Ph.D. in physics from the University of São Paulo (Brazil) in Nov/2022, supervised by Prof. Carlos E. Fiore, and worked as postdoc under Prof. Massimiliano Esposito until Sep/2025.

 Contact: pedroharunari [at] gmail.com